-Instructor:Prof. Dr Dries Gisolf (Delft Inversion, Delft, Netherlands)Duration:2 daysCPD Points:10Language:EnglishLevel:Advanced
+Instructor: Prof. Dr Dries Gisolf (Delft Inversion, Delft, Netherlands)

 The purpose of this course is to teach participants the fundamentals of extracting quantitative property information from seismic data.
 In the end this leads to an inversion process, which is called linear if the data are supposed to consist in primaries only and is non-linear if all multiple scattering and multiple mode conversion over a target interval (typically 500 m around the reservoir) is taken into account.
 Non-linear inversion leads to a higher resolution than obtained from conventional linear inversion techniques.